The Continuing Saga Of HBO’s Game Of Thrones Data Leak

 The Continuing Saga of HBO’s Game of Thrones Data Leak

-Last week, we filled you in on the cyber attack launched against HBO on July 31st, 2017, where unaired episodes, photos, and scripts were stolen.
+Last week, we filled you in on the HBO cyber attack launched on July 31st, 2017, where unaired episodes, photos, and scripts were stolen.
 Remember how we reported that HBO’s email system was thought to be safe?
 Well, a week later, it turns out that it was also breached!

 While HBO still believes that its entire email system wasn’t compromised, some distressing material has recently appeared online.
 Part of the hackers’ 1.5-terabyte data breach includes the Game of Thrones‘ stars personal details, which were allegedly lifted from company emails.
 Consequently, it seems that this cyber attack on America’s television giant may have hit much deeper than originally thought.